Even those who watched Diego Forlan closest disagree over whether he was any good at Manchester United.

 Seven goals in his first full campaign at Old Trafford helped United reclaim the Premier League title back from Arsenal, but despite matching that haul the following season, it was clear Forlan was fading further out of the picture as Ferguson put his faith in a lone-striker system.

-A goalless run of nine appearances was broken with four goals in four games in a 10-day period taking in three different competitions.
-Only two more Premier League goals followed – an injury-time brace in a 4-0 win over Aston Villa – before Ferguson signed Louis Saha from Fulham.
+A goalless run of nine appearances was broken with four goals in four games in a 10-day period taking in three different competitions, but only two more Premier League goals followed – an injury-time brace in a 4-0 win over Aston Villa – before Ferguson signed Louis Saha from Fulham.

 Forlan was flogged to Spain that summer, but he certainly doesn’t deserve to be lumped in the Djemba-Djemba group.
-United have had some much less successful strikers since Forlan – Manucho, Dong Fangzhou, Bebe, Mame Biram Diouf and David Bellion to name five – and the Uruguayan warrants being held in far greater esteem.
+United have had some much less successful strikers both before and since.

-But it should not be forgotten that Forlan was still a developing talent when he landed in Britain, initially bound for Teesside.
-Only 22 years old with fewer than 100 senior games behind him, Forlan was a late bloomer, as his subsequent achievements demonstrate.
+But it should not be forgotten that Forlan was still a developing talent when he landed in Britain.
+Only 22 years old with fewer than 100 senior games behind him, he was a late bloomer, as his subsequent achievements demonstrate.

-He returned to mainland Europe a decade later where he eventually peaked in his thirties – at least a couple of years later than many professional footballers.
+He eventually peaked in his thirties – at least a couple of years later than many professional footballers.

 Forlan’s personal career highlight did not come until he had turned 32, when he helped Uruguay become Copa America champions, meaning his family had become the first to have three winners of the competition from three generations.

-But supporters remember moments more readily than numbers which is why, a decade and a half on, they still serenade the man who came from Uruguay and made the Scousers cry.
+But supporters remember moments more readily than numbers which is why they still serenade the man who came from Uruguay and made the Scousers cry.

 By Ian Watson